Mitral Valve Repair

 By the early 1950s, pioneering surgeons had also begun to develop surgical repair techniques for treating mitral regurgitation., One technique, which involved “cinching” a dilated mitral annulus using an externally placed purse-string suture, was originally derived from experimental methods used to generate large animal models of mitral stenosis for testing commissurotomy operations.
 Following the arrival of cardiopulmonary bypass technology, C. Walton Lillehei performed the first suture annuloplasty repair of a regurgitant mitral valve under direct vision in 1957, and key innovations and optimizations in repair technique were developed over the following decades by McGoon, Kay, Duran, Carpentier,, and many others.
 Today, mitral valve repair has evolved to become the ideal treatment for most etiologies of severe mitral regurgitation.

 In this chapter, we review the anatomy and pathophysiology of the mitral valve, examine the current indications and outcomes for mitral valve repair, and finally illustrate the various repair techniques commonly used in reconstructive mitral valve surgery today.
-Of note, a dedicated discussion of mitral valve pathophysiology is presented in Chapter “Pathophysiology of the Mitral Valve” while minimally invasive and transcatheter mitral valve repair are the focus of Chapters “Minimally Invasive Mitral Valve Repair” and “Transcatheter Mitral Valve Repair”, respectively.
+Of note, a dedicated discussion of mitral valve pathophysiology is presented in Chapter “Pathophysiology of the Mitral Valve” while minimally invasive and transcatheter mitral valve repair are the focus of Chapters “Minimally Invasive Mitral Valve Repair” and “Transcatheter Aortic Valve Replacement”, respectively.
 Finally, mitral valve surgery for patients with congestive heart failure is discussed in Chapter "Mitral Valve Repair for Congestive Heart Failure".

 There's more to see -- the rest of this topic is available only to subscribers.